School Committee - February 06, 2025

 They cannot allow the vendors to use data for any other purpose.

-we have been asked to discuss this.
+And we have been asked to discuss this.

-And if we are interested in allowing the town to do this, it doesn't mean we are going to do this, but leaving the option open, it has to be sent to town meetings.
+And if we are interested in allowing the town to do this, it doesn't mean we are going to do this.

-So that's why we have to discuss it right now.
+So, that's why we have to discuss it right now.

 And we would simply pass a motion that says, I had it right here.

 It would simply be a warrant from the school committee saying acceptance of legislation to see if the town will vote to accept it.
+So, is there any debate on the topic?

-Just to make sure everyone is on the same page in order to enable if we wanted to allow law enforcement to issue citations and come in compliance with this new law.
+In order to enable, if we wanted to allow law enforcement to issue citations in compliance with this new law, then we need to have this warrant approved at town meeting.

-So we talked to Fred.
+So, we talked to Fred.

 Fred said, because the warrant kind of articles are currently being considered, he said it's not too late.